-Where you live is a big factor in how much you pay for car insurance.
+Where you live is a big factor in how much your premium costs.
 It’s always a good idea to look at your state’s average auto rates if you’re shopping around.
-This will help you know if you’re paying too much or getting a discount on your premium.
-The table below shows the average cost of car insurance in Missouri.
-You can also see how Missouri’s rates stack up against the rest of the nation.
+This will help you know if you’re paying too much or getting a discount.
+The table below shows the average cost of auto insurance in Missouri.
+You can also see how rates stack up against the rest of the nation.

 |Coverage||Missouri Average||US Average|